 Thanks for Listening!

-Here is a preview of the transcription from Episode 24 Google My Business Updates – GMB Descriptions, Services Section, Attributes, and Users;
+Here is the transcription from Episode 24 Google My Business Updates – GMB Descriptions, Services Section, Attributes, and Users;

 Jesse: Welcome back to Local SEO Tactics, Jesse Dolan with Bob Brennan.